Zehelein/pg-transactional-outbox/lib/README.md

 retry-specific data.
 It handles also the business-logic related database work (especially for the inbox).

-Some message handlers may require a database login with elevated permissions while others can use more restricted users.
+Some message handlers may require a database role with elevated permissions while others can use more restricted users.
 With this strategy, you can return a database client from your desired Pool in the `getClient` function.
 When the replication listener is shut down it will call the `shutdown` function where you